sherbondy/spokes/README.md

   - The WHEEL for "Who", with team members as the spokes :D

 Map (the project within the project):
+  - Make map start as an image.
+Then, when the user clicks, it becomes interactive.
   - Show our current location
   - Start with sparsely populated map, but let visitors maximize the page to focus on it.